huggingface/text-generation-inference/docs/source/basic_tutorials/consuming_tgi.md

 ## Gradio

-Gradio is a Python library that helps you build a web application for your machine learning model with few lines of code.
-It has a `ChatInterface` class to create neat UIs for chatbots.
+Gradio is a Python library that helps you build web applications for your machine learning models with a few lines of code.
+It has a `ChatInterface` wrapper that helps create neat UIs for chatbots.
 Let's take a look at how to create a chatbot with streaming mode using TGI and Gradio.
 Let's install Gradio and Hub Python library first.

 ```bash
 pip install huggingface-hub gradio